antony-a1/ivory/README.md

 * A human-readable *description*.

-In Ivory, feature metadata is seperated from the features store (facts) in its own set of text files known as *feature dictionaries*.
+In Ivory, feature metadata is separated from the features store (facts) in its own set of text files known as *feature dictionaries*.
 Dictionary text files are also pipe-delimited and of the following form:

 ```